 Where to start?
 ‘As with a lot of components in the kitchen, I recommend starting off by spending some time thinking about how the worktops will be used by you and your household’ advises expert says Hayley Simmons, head of merchandising at Magnet.
 ‘Will they need to be highly functioning or more decorative?
 Are you a keen cook or a regular entertainer?
 Other practical concerns include cost and maintenance, as both can differ greatly across worktop materials.’

-Going on to say, ‘I always recommend visiting a showroom to browse worktops, rather than ordering via a brochure or online, as they will have tangible samples so you can see and touch the surfaces yourself to find out what you prefer.’
+Hayley goes on to say: ‘I always recommend visiting a showroom to browse worktops, rather than ordering via a brochure or online, as they will have tangible samples so you can see and touch the surfaces yourself to find out what you prefer.’

 Kitchen worktop ideas